-On Wednesday, April 28, 2021, College of Education (COE) Institute for Teacher Education (ITE) Elementary students collaborated with educators across the state for a virtual event, called SPEAK Hawaiʻi.
+On Wednesday, April 28, 2021, College of Education (COE) School of Teacher Education (STE) Elementary students collaborated with educators across the state for a virtual event, called SPEAK Hawaiʻi.
 The purpose of this storytelling event was to support Hawaiʻi’s pre- and in-service educators in developing their professional identity, uplifting their teacher voice, and building a network with Hawaiʻi’s educators.

 “As Kristi and I prepared for Speak Hawaiʻi, I encouraged our teacher candidates to consider sharing their philosophy, stories, or any teacher field experiences at the event,” Buelow said.
 “We then began to advertise through our networks, which resulted in the selection of one teacher candidate speaker and eight in-service teacher speakers from public and private schools on Maui, Big Island, and Oʻahu.”